Milton Tree Ordinance – Within City Limits

 Permit Required: Yes

 Diameter-at-breast-height (DBH) is the standard measure of tree size, (free trees existing on site) and is a tree trunk diameter measured in inches at a height of four and one-half feet above the ground.

-- trees that are determined by the city of arborist to be dead, diseased, or hazardous.
+- Trees that are determined by the city of an arborist to be dead, diseased, or hazardous.

 Community Development Department